 About the Museum

-The Museumís permanent collection encompasses some 50,000 garments and accessories from the 18th century to the present.
+The museum's permanent collection encompasses some 50,000 garments and accessories from the 18th century to the present.
 Important designers such as Adrian, Balenciaga, Chanel, and Dior are represented.
-The collecting policy of the Museum focuses on aesthetically and historically significant ďdirectionalĒ clothing, accessories, textiles and visual materials, with emphasis on contemporary avant-garde fashion.
+The collecting policy of the museum focuses on aesthetically and historically significant directional clothing, accessories, textiles and visual materials, with emphasis on contemporary avant-garde fashion.

-We invite you to gain an intriguing perspective on the culture of fashion through the Museum's engaging programs and publications.
+We invite you to gain an intriguing perspective on the culture of fashion through the museum's engaging programs and publications.
 Our educational programming, Fashion Culture, includes free lectures, panel discussions, fashion conversations, and guided tours.
-The Museumís most ambitious program, the annual Fashion Symposium, features noted scholars, authors, and curators from around the world.
+The museum's most ambitious program, the annual Fashion Symposium, features noted scholars, authors, designers, and curators from around the world.

 In addition to its three exhibition galleries, the museum is composed of a conservation laboratory, photographic studio, workshop, more than 14,000 square feet of on-site storage space, three classrooms, and offices for 30 full-time employees.
 Members of the staff of The Museum at FIT have specialized skills in the conservation, documentation, exhibition, and interpretation of fashion.